Skip to main content

 How to Run Tests

-(1) Run `rojo serve` in your terminal.
+(1) Run rojo serve in your terminal.
 (2) Click Connect in the Rojo plugin inside Roblox Studio.
 (3) Press F5 to start Play mode.
 (4) Open the Output window to check test results.
 Note that the Output window has no default keyboard shortcut on either Mac or Windows — open it via the View tab in the menu bar, then click Output (you can optionally assign a custom shortcut via File → Advanced → Customize Shortcuts) to view results.
-Sample output:

 [TestEZ] 3 passed, 0 failed, 0 skipped